The EU Maritime Profile - environment

 Overall CO2 emissions from models

-CO2 emissions are produced when a carbon-based fuel oxidizes in the combustion chamber of a ship engine.
-Emissions are therefore directly related to the consumption of these fossil fuels and the volume of maritime traffic.
-Notwithstanding seasonal fluctuations, some of which are artificially amplified due to the model*, the overall totals trend at European level sees a slight gradual increase in CO2 emissions until 2020, the year of the COVID pandemic.
+CO2 emissions result from the oxidation of carbon-based fuel in the combustion chamber of a ship’s energy system.
+These emissions are therefore directly linked to fossil fuel consumption and the overall volume of maritime traffic.
+Despite seasonal fluctuations, some of which are artificially amplified due to the model*, the overall trend at the European level shows a gradual increase in CO2 emissions until 2019, followed by a sharp decline in 2020, the year of the COVID-19 pandemic.
+Emissions then rose again in 2022, before showing a gradual decrease in both 2023 and 2024.

 * Ship Traffic Emission Assessment Model (STEAM), Finnish Meteorological Institute